Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Improving Cross-lingual Consistency

 \subsection{Defense Method against CWRA}

 We now improve the SIR so that it satisfies the two factors described above.
+In \figurename~\ref{fig:defense-intro}, the tokens of the two languages are equivalent in one-to-one correspondence.
+In practice, we relax this semantic equivalence into semantic similarity.

 As discussed in \cref{sec:watermarking-for-lms}, SIR uses the $\Delta$ function to represent vocabulary partition ($\Delta\in\mathbb{R}^{|\mathcal{V}|}$), where $\Delta_i > 0$ indicating that $v_i$ is a green token.
 Based on \cref{eq:sir}, SIR has already optimized for Factor 2 when using a multilingual embedding model.
 For prefixes $\boldsymbol{x}$ and $\boldsymbol{y}$, the similarity of their vocabulary partitions for the next token should be close to their semantic similarity:

 where $E$ is a multilingual embedding model.